tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_learning_code.md

 This mental transformation is both good and bad &mdash; good because other engineers in the same mindset may better understand you, but bad because anyone who doesn't inhabit that perspective and terminology already will be somewhat lost.

+## Writers who learned programming

 When looking for candidates, would you rather hire a writer who learned programming, or a programmer who learned writing?
 There are pros and cons to each approach.

-## Writers who learned programming

-Let's first explore the writer who learned programming.
+Let's first examine writers who learn programming, and then in the next section I'll look at the reverse: programmers who learned writing.

 In [Enough to Be Dangerous: The Joy of Bad Python](http://hackwrite.com/posts/enough-to-be-dangerous/), Adam Wood argues that tech writers don't need to be expert coders, on par with developers.
 Learning to code badly (such as is usually the case with writers who learn to code) is often enough to perform the tasks needed for documentation.
 As such, Wood aligns more with the camp of writers who learned programming.
 Wood writes:

 > You already know how hard it is to go from zero (or even 1) to actually-qualified developer.
 And you've met too many not-actually-qualified developers to have any interest in that path.
 >